 This can be especially difficult during the holidays.

 Traditions and rituals put a spotlight on the absence of our loved ones.
 Not everyone has the opportunity to be surrounded by friends and family and we might not even know the tip of the iceberg regarding what they are feeling this time of year.
-Many are feeling the pain of people who aren’t here this time.
+Many are feeling the pain of people who are no longer here.

 Perhaps you are the one who is struggling, or perhaps there are people around you who need support right now.
-Whether it’s during the holiday season or not, drowning out unpleasant feelings with jingle bells will backfire.
+Whether it’s during the holiday season or not, drowning out unpleasant feelings with jingle bells can sometimes backfire.